Is there such a thing as a “good” churn rate?

 In the dynamic and highly competitive SaaS markets, it can be hard to judge what constitutes a “good” churn rate.
-This is particularly true for startups that have little historic data to compare against.
-It is tempting for businesses to seek out industry benchmarks, and use those as gauges of success.
+This is particularly true for startups that have little historical data to compare against, making churn analysis extra tricky.
+It's tempting for businesses to seek out industry benchmarks, and use those as gauges of success.
 But even if you leave to one side the accuracy of a given benchmark, there are fundamental challenges in comparing churn across different SaaS businesses.

 - Business model - some churn is expected, even designed for.
 For example, it can be a valid business strategy to dispose of unprofitable subscribers, or to purge dormant or fake accounts.
-Other SaaS businesses are not designed for long-term use, such as a dating app or a job search platform.
+Other SaaS businesses are not designed for long-term use, such as dating apps or a job search platforms.

 - Business objective - a business targeting rapid growth is likely to attract new subscribers with discounts and offers, fully expecting that only a percentage will be retained.

 - Customer type - in some SaaS sectors, it's more normal to switch suppliers in search of the best deal regularly.
 Other sectors, such as complex technology infrastructure and business-critical systems, have far more stable subscribers and, therefore, less churn.

 - Macro influences - some SaaS businesses are more subject to macroeconomic pressures, new government policies and regulatory forces.
 For example, a change in law may require a gambling or gaming platform to close underage accounts; or prohibit trade in cryptocurrencies.
 In such cases, we predict higher churn rates.

 According to our studies, the average churn rates for SaaS companies are all over the map—everywhere from 1-20% of MRR (monthly recurring revenue).
 Therefore, a churn rate at the low end (2%) would be considered “good.”